msg-systems/WPF-GUI-Localizer/Docs/documentation.md

 #### Resource
 Benefits of the Resource Use Case include:
 * Resources files that were used to localize the application prior to using this library, can be used.
-* Writing / Reading is fast, which will affect the Lauching and Closing time of your application less.
+* Writing / Reading is fast, which will affect the Launching and Closing time of your application less.
 * The application can run without overriding texts in GUI-elements.
 * Two or more elements from different Views can share a translation.